mostafa904/mostafa904.github.io/_pages/4-Machines/Hammer.md

 let's analysis the jwt on JWT.io , i found that :
 `kid` take a file-> can put 188ade1.key file
-`role` is `user` -> can change it to admin first let's pass the file to it and it's content to signature
+`role` is `user` -> can change it to admin first let's pass the file to `kid` and it's content to signature
 <img src="/assets/img/hammer/16.png">
 here we go
 <img src="/assets/img/hammer/17.png">